Skip to main content

 After we compared the difference between freelancing and an office job, it is time to jump in and make a similar comparison with having your own business.

-Both freelancing and running a business are very similar in many ways.
-They both provide freedom to a certain extent and flexibility depending on work availability and urgency.
+Freelancing and running a business are very similar in many ways.
+They both provide freedom up to a certain point, and flexibility depending on work availability and urgency.

-Learning about your options is imperative before deciding which way to go.
-Do you want more independence or to have your days off according to your needs?
+It is imperative to learn about your options before you decide which path to take.
+Do you want more independence or you want to have your days off according to your needs?

 Comparison No. 1

-The freelancer has satisfactory independence about when to work, the job-related decisions, and fixing any issues on their side.
-They are independent of having a preset location and can provide their services online.
+The freelancer has a satisfactory independency about when to work, the decisions he makes at work, and fixing any issues on their side.
+They are independent of having a set location, and can provide their services online.

 The business owner is tied to his work.
-Every decision gets approved by him, and it takes a lot of effort and communication to be independent about the work hours.
+Every decision gets approved by him, and it's quite hard to be independent about the work hours.

 You are fully independent about your salary as it will be paid based on your growth as a company.
 You will stick to the routines you set for your business, and clients can help you improve your methods by providing their feedback.